Passport Photo AI Passport Photo AI

 Why do so many Dutch passport photos get rejected? +

 The Netherlands applies some of the strictest biometric standards in the EU.
-Common rejection reasons include glasses, smiles, shadows, and head tilt.
+Common rejection reasons include the unusually small head-height requirement (26–30 mm), glasses, smiles, shadows, and head tilt.

 Does the same photo work for a Dutch driving licence? +

-Yes — passport, ID card, and driving licence all use the same 35×45 mm biometric specification.
+Yes — passport, ID card, and driving licence all use the same 35×45 mm biometric specification with the Dutch 26–30 mm head-height standard.

 Can I take a Dutch passport photo at home? +

-Yes, if it meets every biometric rule.
+Yes, if it meets every biometric rule including the unusual 26–30 mm head height.
 The high rejection rate makes app-based verification especially helpful — our app checks every rule before you save.

 Take a photo that passes — automatically.

-Open the app, pick your country, and we check every rule before you save.
+Pick your country, snap, and we check every rule before you save — in your browser or in the app.